What Do I Do If My Sims Game Keeps Freezing?

 Freezing issues in Sims games can be frustrating, but there are several solutions you can try to resolve the issue.
 By updating your graphics card driver, checking for mod issues, checking for corrupted game files, checking for insufficient RAM, running the game in windowed mode, checking for conflicts with other programs, and reinstalling the game, you should be able to get your game up and running smoothly again.
 Remember to always back up your game files and mods before making any changes to your game.

-- What is the best gyro sensitivity?
+- What is the best ash to use against Godfrey?